Skip to main content

 👍 The Projects last between 2 and 12 months

-👍 A wide choice of project countries, even they are mainly limited to the EU
+👍 A wide choice of project countries, even if they are mainly limited to the EU

 👍 👍 It´s EU funded.
 Food, accommodation, insurance, arrival/departure costs and even pocket money - all included.